tsnellgrove/dark_castle3/doc/to_do.md

 	- avoid the term 'scope' since there are different scopes for different actions... prefer terms like 'is_vis'
 	- do NOT reference the class in the attribute - the attribute will always appear w/ the class: creature.state vs. creature.creature_state
 	- do NOT attempt a rigorous and exhaustive naming conventions - this way lies madness and very long vars.
 Embrace function / method context!
-	- Be biased towards shorter vars; bend naming rules as needed to achieve shorter vars; shorter vars == more readable code!
+	- be biased towards shorter vars; bend naming rules as needed to achieve shorter vars; shorter vars == more readable code!
+	- use consistent attribute and method naming across classes whenever possible - especially classes that could be grouped together.
+		- This approach allows for easy itteration across an amorphous list of objects.
 - classes:
 	- prefer generic naming for classes (e.g. Container and Surface vs. Chest and Shelf)
 	- class attributes should be named after physical features of the class, NOT their expected data types: hand_lst, bkpk_lst, worn_lst